Symmetry Breaking and Link Homologies I: Introduction

+Now, picking an invertible boundary condition (with a framing) for our semiclassical topological $G$-gauge theory compactified on a circle, and tracing it over the space of strict broken symmetries, gives rise to a cosimplicial higher categorical object which we call the ``Khovanov-Rozansky" object.
+Under suitable conditions, this object is an invariant of the set of conjugacy classes in the Artin Braid group of $G$.
+In particular, when $G = \SU(n)$ one obtains link invariants which are categorical versions of Khovanov-Rozansky homology.
+We will outline this physical picture in the followup to this article \cite{Ki3}.

-The author is indebted to M. Khovanov and L. Rozansky for their consistent interest and patience during several discussions related to the subject.
-We thank D. Gepner, J. Morava, D. Rolfsen, J. Lurie and P. Wedrich for helpful discussions related to this article.
-The author is also indebted to Vitaly Lorman, Apurva Nakade and Valentin Zakharevich for a thorough reading of past work, especially with respect to the coherence properties encountered in section \ref{Braid}.
+We are grateful to Mikhail Khovanov and Lev Rozansky for their constant interest.
+We thank Tudor Dimofte, David Gepner, Eugene Gorsky, Matt Hogancamp, David Jordan, Jack Morava, Dale Rolfsen, Jacob Lurie and Paul Wedrich for helpful discussions.
+We also thank Vitaly Lorman, Tom\'as Mej\'{i}a Gomez, Apurva Nakade and Valentin Zakharevich for a thorough reading, especially of section \ref{Braid}.
+Finally, we thank Aaron Mazel-Gee for bringing to our attention an error in an earlier version of the proof of theorem \ref{braid rel}.

+Before we begin, we would like to mention a word about how we have organized the various definitions in this article, and those in its sequel \cite{Ki2}.
+All definitions have been labeled by the content they seek to define.
+The body of the definition also contains some basic observations about the definition that are straightforward to see, and don't rise to the level of claims.
+We hope that this helps the reader navigate the host of unavoidable definitions in this article.